-Huawei AI Cube review: Hands-on impressions
+Huawei AI Cube full review

 Huawei surprised us at IFA 2018 by announcing the AI Cube, its answer to Amazon Echo, Apple HomePod and Google Home.
 And yes, it looks a lot like the latter.

 It’s also not a cube, despite the name.
 Is AI Cylinder a better name?
 No, not really.
 Huawei’s obsession with the term AI won’t go away.

 But to give it it’s due, the AI Cube is three products in one: smart speaker, sound system and 4G/Wi-Fi router.
 We went hands-on at IFA to see if it can compete with similar speakers already on the market.

 Huawei AI Cube: Price and availability

 The AI Cube will go on sale in Europe during the Christmas period, with a release date to be confirmed.
 Strangely, Huawei told us that the price will not be announced until it goes on sale – this could be in line with a potential pre-order date, which it also could not tell us.

 There are no plans to release the speaker in the US, where Huawei phones are practically banned from general sale.

 The Cube is not a cube.
 It’s a nearly cylindrical tower that looks quite similar to the regular Google Home with a white plastic top section and coloured speaker fabric at its base.
 In a briefing, we saw grey and red versions.

 And while the body is quite Google, the blue circular light around the top rim of the AI Cube gives away the fact this is an Amazon Alexa speaker as this light takes its cues from Echo devices.